-The Department would be directed to review the amended income tax returns submitted by Rocky McCowan, Michael Owens, Steve Farmer, James Lee, and Robert Hicks for taxable years 1992 through 1996 notwithstanding the statute of limitations and provide the appropriate tax credit for income tax paid to another state.
+This bill would direct the Department of Taxation to review amended Virginia individual income tax returns for Rocky McCowan, Michael Owens, Steve Farmer, James Lee, and Robert Hicks (the "Taxpayers") for the 1992 through 1996 taxable years that would otherwise be barred by the statute of limitations and provide the appropriate tax credit for income tax paid to another state.
+Upon reviewing the returns, the Department would issue a refund to the taxpayers.
+However, the refund would be issued without interest.